 The nearly 2,000-acre Grayton Beach State Park includes one of the most celebrated beaches in the country: a spectacular example of the Emerald Coast’s surfside sublimity.
 Kick back on the sands of Grayton Beach and see what all the fuss is about.
 When you need a break from the sand and surf, consider wandering the coastal forest on the 4.5-mile hiking/biking trail, or take the mile-long nature path to appreciate pristine dunes, a saltmarsh, and some lovely pine Flatwoods.

 This ecotourism company tempts with an assortment of guided explorations along 30A, including kayak, canoe, and stand-up paddleboard tours of Holmes and Ecofina creeks: gorgeous, lushly edged spring-fed waterways you can experience even more intimately with snorkeling or one of the company’s “Underwater Scooters.”
-Coldwater Excursions also rents kayaks and paddleboards as well as GoPro cameras so you have fully document your own self-guided adventures.
+Coldwater Excursions also rents kayaks and paddleboards as well as GoPro cameras so you have fully documented your own self-guided adventures.

 Another outfit showing off the natural beauty and outdoor recreation of South Walton’s seaboard, Adventure 30A leads guided paddling and snorkeling outings as well as inshore sportfishing for redfish, speckled trout, and other prizes on the flats of Choctawhatchee Bay.
 The company also sets up beach bonfires so you can enjoy a sunset-painted evening along the Gulf of Mexico.